Desbeers/Make-Books/sample book/01 03 Parts.md

 	# My backmatter title {.backmatter}

-And then, write along again!
+And then, write along again.
 You can have as many `backmatters` as you like; as long as they have all the above class added.

-## Preface
+## Dedication

-A `preface` page is a separate Markdown file that lives in the `/assets` folder.
+A `dedication` page is a separate Markdown file that lives in the `/assets` folder.
 See the chapter about the folder structure of your book later on.
 It does not need any `class`; you just write it like a chapter page.
+It will be between the *copyright* and *table of contents* pages in your book.